Skip to main content

 Art museum (free)

-Free admission, world-class Surrealist and African art holdings, the Rothko Chapel next door with 14 site-specific paintings, and a beautiful campus park that functions as Montrose's public living room.
+Free admission, deep Surrealist and African art holdings.
+The Rothko Chapel next door has 14 site-specific paintings.
+The campus park functions as Montrose's public living room.

 Urban park (outdoor)